F. Scott Fitzgerald was right… ?

 Onwards and upwards into 2024, as they say here!

-The WORD has been HEARD?
+The word has been heard?

 It’s now four years since Sew Good Namibia was launched – a long gestation period when you realise that it was back in 2016, when I visited Jakarta for the first time, that I started to think seriously about the impact of Western lifestyles on the global environment and how I could throw my energies into trying to live more sustainably, and get my fellow Namibians to do the same.

-But when I began approaching local businesses and private individuals in Windhoek to share my ideas about turning waste into high-quality products that could be sold to improve the livelihoods of our poorest citizens, I sometimes felt as if I was talking in Martian or Klingon…
+But when I began approaching local businesses and private individuals in Windhoek back then to share my ideas about turning waste into high-quality products that could be sold to improve the livelihoods of our poorest citizens, I sometimes felt as if I was talking in Martian or Klingon…

 Cut to 2023 and it seems as if finally, finally, the message has begun to sink in here.
-Perhaps it’s the news footage of wildfires raging across Europe, or videos of Cape fur seals along our coastline ensnared in abandoned fishing gear but – better late than never! – it seems as if the country is waking up to the fact that we cannot continue to behave as if the fate of our planet is not our responsibility – individually or collectively.
+Perhaps it’s the news footage of wildfires raging across Europe, or videos of Cape fur seals along our coastline ensnared in abandoned fishing gear but – better late than never! – it seems as if the country is at long last waking up to the fact that we cannot continue to behave as if the fate of our planet is not our responsibility – individually or collectively.

-Thus the last few months have seen a marked upswing in interest with regard to the work of Sew Good’s craftswomen.
+Thus the last few months have seen a marked upswing in interest with regard to the work of Sew Good Namibia’s craftswomen.
 Indeed we now have six outlets selling our bags and household goods made from upcycled luxury furnishing fabric, with several more poised to stock our products in the near future.

-I am now looking for a new project that can utilise more of the unwanted waste that comes my way now that Sew Good Namibia has finally hit its post-Covid stride and generates income month in, month out.
+I am now looking for a new project that can utilise more of the unwanted waste that comes my way now that Sew Good Namibia has finally hit its post-Covid stride and generates income month in, month out for its craftswomen.
 One idea is to train people who are ending a custodial sentence to make small picture frames from wooden offcuts discarded by framing businesses.
 And I still want to link up hotels and accommodation establishments with a home industry group that can upcycle guest soaps – as has been done successfully elsewhere.

 There’s a long way still to go.
 Namibian consumers are ready to embrace a greener lifestyle it seems but often they are faced with choices that are a compromise at best.
-I no longer bore people senseless talking about the scourge of plastic waste and similar issues (although the threat of climate change is one that still only really reaches one sector of the community apparently).
-But pointing out that buying an imported cotton or paper bag is not a viable alternative to a single-use plastic bag, or that industries that claim to recycle old clothes are often guilty of greenwashing can be tricky if someone is genuinely trying to commit to changing their purchasing habits and you don’t want to demoralise them with buzzkill
+I no longer bore people senseless talking endlessly about the scourge of plastic waste and similar issues (although the threat of climate change is one that still only really reaches one sector of the community apparently).
+Pointing out that buying an imported cotton or paper bag is not truly a viable alternative to a single-use plastic bag, or that industries that claim to recycle old clothes are often guilty of greenwashing, can be tricky if someone is genuinely trying to commit to changing their purchasing habits and you don’t want to demoralise them with buzzkill

 But the message is here, and it’s here to stay.
 I no longer believe that people are just shrugging and ignoring the small steps they can take to halt Earth’s destruction, nor are they suffering from eco-fatigue.
 The burgeoning green ethos is captured so beautifully in a quote I am seeing more and more online: Start where you are.
 Use what you have.
 Do what you can.

-Burying Our Heads in the Sand?
+Burying our heads in the sand?

 A person working in any capacity to protect the environment quickly becomes, for better or worse, a spokesperson for the ‘green movement’ more generally.
 And, rightly, must be prepared to submit to scrutiny regarding their own lifestyles – not excluding the self-auditing that accompanies a bewildering number of everyday decisions.

 I’m often guilty myself of ‘Why don’t they just…?’ thinking too, when it comes to some of the seemingly intractable issues confronting our planet.
-Visiting SE Asia recently (yes, full disclosure, I didn’t get there on foot) I watched as a man – presumably hired by the hotel where I was staying – painstakingly swept up all the plastic bottles and other such debris that was dumped on the beach by the high tide every morning, then dug holes right there in the sand in which to bury this sizeable accumulation of non-biodegradable rubbish.
+Visiting Bali recently (yes, full disclosure, I didn’t get there on foot but flew!)
+I watched as a man – presumably hired by the hotel where I was staying – painstakingly swept up all the plastic bottles and other such debris that was dumped on the beach by the high tide every morning, then dug holes right there in the sand in which to bury this sizeable accumulation of non-biodegradable rubbish.
 His daily activities represented, in microcosm, much of the world’s attitude towards this particular problem: dump our trash out of sight and leave the consequences for another day.

 Workers remove plastic waste from Kuta Beach, Bali in January 2021.
 The 30 tonnes of trash collected was later transported to a landfill site.
 Photograph from the CNN Travel website.